-Situated on the west side of Exmouth is Cape Range National Park, a spectacular place of rugged limestone ranges and breathtaking deep canyons such as Yardie Creek, surrounded by 50 kilometres of pristine beaches, in particular, Turquoise Bay - voted Western Australia's top beach by Tripadvisor Travellers' Choice.
+Situated on the west side of Exmouth’s North West Cape is the Cape Range National Park, a spectacular landscape of rugged limestone ranges, breathtaking deep canyons and 60 kilometres of pristine beaches.